bigbrotherofc/bigbrotherofc/README.md

 - 👋 Hi, I’m @bigbrotherofc
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning python，
+- 🌱 I’m currently learning python and java，
 - 📫 How to reach me 15850778309 or 220211073@seu.edu.cn

 <!---